Interning at the Zoo

 Thank you for your interest in the Zoo’s intern program.
 Following is some general information about the program:

-- Internships are available in Animal Care, Education Programming, Conservation, and Horticultural Departments.
+- Internships are available in Animal Care, Education Programming, Conservation Research & Zoo- Horticultural Departments.

 - Animal Care Interns assist in all aspects of basic care: cleaning, feeding, enrichment, observation of the Zoo’s animal collection.

 - Education Programming Interns assist with animal handling, education programming, events and public interaction.

-- Conservation interns assist with the zoo’s conservation local efforts under the auspice of the Education Department.
+- Conservation Research Interns assist with the zoo’s local conservation efforts and research projects under the auspice of the Education Department.

 - You must be at least 18 years old, an enrolled college student or graduate student, full-time or part-time, at an accredited institution.

 - Prospective interns should expect an application and interview.
 Prospective interns must also successfully pass a shadow day to be considered for the program.